-Chances are it is because we have been eating raw beef throughout history, way before the discovery of fire.
+Chances are it is because we had been eating raw beef before the discovery of fire.

 Beef is one of the only food in the world that very few people are allergic to, that can be eaten raw, that is well digested by people having a sensitive stomach, that doesn’t bloat you, doesn’t have any carb, that gives you all the nutrient you need and on which you could solely survive.

-It is also rather rare to see people “not liking” beef as what they don’t like most of the time is the idea of eating a cow (drunk vegans have difficulties not eating meat, that’s the extent to which they have rolled away from their core nature, but more on that later.)
+It is also rather rare to see people “not liking” beef as what they don’t like most of the time is the idea of eating a cow.

 The lion diet is recommended for people with auto-immune diseases.